dynamoose/dynamoose/docs/_docs/schema.md

 #### Static Methods

 Can be accessed from the compiled Schema, similar to how `scan()` and `query()` are called.
-`this` will refer to the commpiled schema within the definition of the function.
+`this` will refer to the compiled schema within the definition of the function.

 ```js